anelendata/handoff/docs/06_docker.md

 [2020-12-28 22:07:03,415] [    INFO] - Running pipeline fetch_exchange_rates - (operators.py:193)
 [2020-12-28 22:07:03,434] [    INFO] - Checking return code of pid 28 - (operators.py:262)
 ```

+Note: Mac OS local run should also use the date command with -I option because
+the command runs inside the container.

 Confirm the run by checking the logs.
 Also check the artifacts on S3:
 ```shell